scientific-python/pytest-doctestplus/README.rst

 ~~~~~~~~~~~~~~~~

 If code in a doctest emits a warning and you want to make sure that warning is
+shown, you can make use of the ``SHOW_WARNINGS`` flag.
+This is useful when
-shown, even if warnings are turned into errors by pytest, you can make use of
+warnings are turned into errors by pytest, and also because by default warnings
-the ``SHOW_WARNINGS`` flag.
+are printed to stderr.
+This is the opposite from ``IGNORE_WARNINGS`` so
+obviously the two flags should not be used together.
 For example:

 .. code-block:: python